plouis01/MultiSub/scripts/README.md

 - Ensure the Safe has enough WETH
 - WETH address on Zircuit: `0x4200000000000000000000000000000000000006`

-**"Approval failed" or "Error approving WETH"**
+**"Error approving WETH" or "Approval failed"**
-- The script automatically approves WETH if needed
+- The script automatically approves WETH if insufficient allowance is detected
-- Ensure sub-account has ETH for gas to pay for the approval transaction
+- This error occurs during the automatic approval process
+- Ensure:
-- Verify sub-account has `DEFI_EXECUTE_ROLE` in DeFiInteractorModule
+  - Sub-account has `DEFI_EXECUTE_ROLE` in DeFiInteractorModule
-- Verify ZeroLend Pool is whitelisted for the sub-account
+  - ZeroLend Pool (`0x2774C8B95CaB474D0d21943d83b9322Fb1cE9cF5`) is whitelisted for the sub-account
+  - Sub-account has ETH for gas to pay for the approval transaction

 **"SubAccountNotAuthorized"**
 - Grant `DEFI_EXECUTE_ROLE` to the sub-account